shivam2894/InventoryManagementSystem/README.md

   </a>
 </p>

-### This Project was submitted in partial fulfillment for the award of Diploma in Advanced Computing (PG-DAC) from CDAC, ACTS Pune

 ------------
 >“NattuKaka"Web Application which is an online inventory management system enabling customers to keep track of all the products that your business has in stock.
 Company can update, insert , delete as well as view & track their Inventory.
 The admin has full access to the resources available, and he can also add role based members with limited access to the resources.